signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 There are a lot of things that Markdown can do which I did not even mention, like creating lists or tables.
 But tables, lists and basic formatted text have one thing in common: the approach keeps the same: first parse the Markdown and create HTML from it, then take this HTML and build a tree which is the base for creating the Word document.

-The downside of the shown approach is that the code used to parse through all nodes of the tree is kind of ugly because I always need to check if the is a tag or a text node, there might be a better solution for that.
+The downside of the shown approach is that the code used to parse through all nodes of the tree is kind of ugly because I always need to check if the element passed is a tag or a text node, there might be a better solution for that.